 - ▶ Wear a suitable helmet.
-The helmet must have a reflective strip or a light in a clearly visible colour. - ► Wear sturdy shoes. - ▶ Wear clothing which is as bright or retroreflective as possible.
+The helmet must have a reflective strip or a light in a clearly visible colour. - ▶ Wear sturdy shoes which are not too tightly laced. - ▶ Wear padded cycling gloves. - ▶ Wear clothing which is as bright or retroreflective as possible.
 Fluorescent materials are also suitable.
 High-visibility jackets and straps on your upper body ensure even greater safety.
 Never wear a skirt.
 Always wear trousers which reach down to your ankles instead.